| BC occurred with the Hittites, Kassites and Mittani.

 or sterile, while the influence of elite languages can

+bring continuity and depth to common tongues.
 The process of Sanskritization is thus not always complete.

 It may not always change the common language or Prakrit